 3.4 Transportation; Loading.
 Seller shall arrange and pay for transportation of the Coal to and storage handling and loading of the Coal at the Delivery Point.
 Buyer shall arrange and pay for all transportation of the Coal from the Delivery Point.

-3.5 Source of Coal. [ BUYER TO APPROVE OF COAL SOURCE] The Coal to be delivered hereunder shall (a) originate at any mine or loadout facility located on the CSX Railroad in its Harlan, Hazard, Big Sandy, or Kanawha Districts and (b) be sourced and acquired by Seller through an Approved Purchase.
-For purposes of this Agreement, the term “Approved Purchase” means a Shipment or series of Shipments of Coal purchased by Seller, as to which all of the following elements have been satisfied: (i) Seller solicits or receives a quote for the Shipment, including price, quality and other relevant terms from a third party Coal producer or marketer, (ii) Seller communicates such quote to Buyer; (iii) Buyer instructs Seller to purchase the Shipment(s); and (iv) Seller places a non-cancelable firm order for and acquires the applicable Shipment(s) from the third party producer or marketer.;provided, however, that Seller shall not sell to Buyer more than 25% of the tonnage nominated for delivery at the NS-Thacker Delivery Point in any Month from the Nicholas Energy Mine unless Seller reduces the Contract Price to compensate Buyer for the difference between the Nicholas Energy freight rate and NS-Thacker freight rate, as determined by Buyer.
+3.5 Source of Coal.
+The Coal to be delivered hereunder shall (a) originate at any mine or loadout facility located on the CSX Railroad in its Harlan, Hazard, Big Sandy, or Kanawha Districts and (b) be sourced and acquired by Seller through an Approved Purchase.
+For purposes of this Agreement, the term “Approved Purchase” means a Shipment or series of Shipments of Coal purchased by Seller, as to which all of the following elements have been satisfied: (i) Seller solicits or receives a quote for the Shipment, including price, quality and other relevant terms from a third party Coal producer or marketer, (ii) Seller communicates such quote to Buyer; (iii) Buyer instructs Seller to purchase the Shipment(s); and (iv) Seller places a non-cancelable firm order for and acquires the applicable Shipment(s) from the third party producer or marketer.

 3.6 Failure to Receive/Deliver. (a) Unless excused by Force Majeure, or the occurrence of a Buyer Event of Default, if Seller’s failure to deliver Shipments results in a Tonnage Deficiency, then, Seller shall pay Buyer an amount for each Ton of such Tonnage Deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price for the Tonnage Deficiency from the Replacement Price.
 "Replacement Price" means the price at which Buyer, acting in a commercially reasonable manner, purchases (if at all) substitute Coal of substantially similar quality to that required by Section 4.1 for the Tonnage Deficiency (plus additional transportation charges, if any, incurred by Buyer as a result of taking delivery of substitute Coal at a location other than the Delivery Point).